rosenpass/rosenpass/papers/whitepaper.md

 }
 ```

-Here, `seconds_since_update(peer.cookie_value)` is the amount of time in seconds ellapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of the retransmitted message prior to the `cookie` field.
+Here, `seconds_since_update(peer.cookie_value)` is the amount of time in seconds elapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of the retransmitted message prior to the `cookie` field.

 The inititator can use an invalid value for the `cookie` value, when the responder is not under load, and the responder must ignore this value.
 However, when the responder is under load, it may reject InitHello messages with the invalid `cookie` value, and issue a cookie reply message.